York International 9s

 York International 9s is an international rugby league nines tournament taking place in York, England.
-It is held at Heworth ARLC's Elmpark Way ground on the north east side of the city.
+It is held at Heworth A.R.L.F.C.'s Elmpark Way ground on the north east side of the city.
 The 2007 tournament took place on Saturday 14 July.

 The tournament was first held in 2002 as part of City of York Council's Queen's Golden Jubilee celebrations.
 The competition was awarded a 5* rating from the Rugby League European Federation and was the first nines event in Europe.

 The tournament last took place in 2009.

 Format

 The 2007 event has been streamlined with all the competitions taking place on one day rather than two, and eight teams, rather than 12, competing in the Fairfax Cup.
 The new competition format has the eight teams split into two pools of four, with the top two from each group qualifying for the semi-finals.
 The bottom two in each group will compete in play-offs to determine finishing positions fifth to eighth.
 In 2009 the RFL invited the Combined Services Referees Society to send officials from all three services to participate.
 On the day, five officials took part including one who flew in from Germany alongside officials from the RFL.